Posts tagged: Drexel

 On October 1st, 2009 I became the Web Editor and List Administrator responsible for maintaining and facilitating the flow of information on the website and the group mailing list.

-ARL Initiative To Recruit A Diverse Workforce:
+ARL Initiative To Recruit A Diverse Workforce: (Now called the Kaleidoscope Program)

 October 15, 2009 I was privileged to receive an acceptance letter and became a 2009-2011 ARL Diversity Scholar.